RayAndrade/TheRayCode/PHP/README.md

 Design patterns represent solutions to common problems in software design.
-These patterns provide a template for solving similar problems, allowing developers to leverage proven designs instead of reinventing the wheel every time they encounter a common issue.
+These patterns provide a template for solving similar problems, allowing developers to leverage proven designs instead of reinventing the wheel every time they encounter a common issue...

 The 23 Gang of Four (GoF) design patterns are fundamental patterns for object-oriented software development, and they are categorized into three groups: Creational, Structural, and Behavioral.
 These design patterns provide solutions to common problems faced during software development and are applicable across various programming languages, including PHP.
 Understanding these patterns can help PHP developers write more maintainable, scalable, and efficient code.